-Over the past ten years, The Mission Continues has awarded 1,869 fellowships to post-9/11 veterans in 49 states and Washington, D.C. and has 69 service platoons active in 42 cities across the country, creating a network for more than 10,000 veterans.
+Over the past eleven years, The Mission Continues has awarded 1,869 fellowships to post-9/11 veterans serving over 13,000 communities around the country, creating a network for more than 11,000 veterans.
+Over 84% of Mission Continues Fellows are employed full-time, enrolled in higher education or retired after completing their six-month service commitment.
 In 2016, veterans volunteered over 215,000 service hours with the organization, through fellowships and at more than 640 service projects.

 Eric Greitens is the Founder of The Mission Continues, a St. Louis-based non-profit working nationally to reintegrate post-9/11 veterans into civilian life by challenging them to serve and lead at home.